SWORDFISH

 Yet do the scales of swordfish qualify as kosher scales?
 Ramban states that scales must be detachable, and notwithstanding the apparent lack of basis for this in the Torah or Talmud, it has been universally accepted as a halachic requirement.
 Do the scales of swordfish satisfy this requirement?

-A case could perhaps still be made against swordfish as follows: that the scales described in scientific literature are too deeply embedded to be considered halachically acceptable, and that the detachable scales found by Rav Machpud and others were all the result of contamination from other fish.
-Still, there is certainly ample justification for those who consider the swordfish to possess acceptable scales, and who welcome a contemporary halachic ruling which confirms the longstanding tradition.
+It is somewhat of a mystery why these ordinary type of scales that are found on large swordfish are not mentioned anywhere in scientific literature.
+Thus, a case could still be made against swordfish as follows: that the juvenile scales described in scientific literature are too deeply embedded to be considered halachically acceptable, and the detachable scales found by Rav Machpud, Rav Sabbah and others were all scales of other fish that had somehow gotten stuck to the swordfish.
+On the other hand, it is difficult to imagine that all these halachic authorities have been fooled, and that halacha could even enable such a thing.
+There is certainly ample justification for those who consider the swordfish to possess acceptable scales, and who welcome a contemporary halachic ruling which confirms the longstanding tradition.

 Eating Swordfish Today